CP violating effects in $^{210}$Fr and prospects for new physics beyond the Standard Model: Theory

 Considering the bottom quark, we note that a sizable CP-odd e-N S-PS interaction is generated through the CP-odd electron-gluon interaction (see Fig. \ref{fig:SPS_eg}) that gives \cite{Barr:1991yx,Barr:1992if,Cheung:2019bkw}

 where $-\frac{\alpha_s}{12 \pi} \langle N |G_{\mu \nu}^a G^{\mu \nu}_a | N \rangle = 50 \pm 5$ MeV \cite{Yamanaka:2017mef,Yanase:2018qqq} and $m_H = 125$ GeV \cite{Aad:2015zhl}.
 In paramagnetic systems, this yields an ``equivalent'' contribution to the eEDM by the relation $\frac{S}{R} C^{\rm S-PS(0)}_N = -1 \times 10^{-21}Y_e^P Y_b\, e$ cm, which is quite comparable to the Barr-Zee type contribution (Eq. \ref{eq:HDMBZ}).
 This implies that determining the sign and the precise value of $S/R$ is extremely important, since the eEDM and the equivalent one generated by $C^{\rm S-PS(0)}_N$ interfere destructively.
-To evaluate the bottom quark contribution in HDMs, a precision of at least 10\% will be required for $R$ and $S$ as the cancellation occurs at the first significant digit itself.
-There are also other contributions to the eEDM in HDMs \cite{Leigh:1990kf,Kao:1992jv,BowserChao:1997bb,Abe:2013qla,Egana-Ugrinovic:2018fpy}, and scenarios where the eEDM cancels were also previously proposed \cite{Bian:2014zka,Kanemura:2020ibp}.
+To evaluate the bottom quark contribution in models with nonstandard Yukawa interactions, a precision of at least 10\% will be required for $R$ and $S$ as the cancellation occurs at the first significant digit itself.
+We note that this cancellation does not work with the top quark, for which the effect of the Barr-Zee type diagram exceeds that of the CP-odd e-N interaction by two orders of magnitude ($\frac{S}{R} C^{\rm S-PS(0)}_N = -3 \times 10^{-23}Y_e^P Y_t\, e$ cm).
+There are also other contributions to the eEDM in this class of models \cite{Leigh:1990kf,Kao:1992jv,BowserChao:1997bb,Abe:2013qla,Egana-Ugrinovic:2018fpy}, and scenarios where the eEDM cancels were also previously proposed \cite{Bian:2014zka,Kanemura:2020ibp}.

 Supersymmetry (SUSY) in the context of particle physics provides a wide range of possibilities for BSM physics.
 It is a well-known fact that the CP violating SUSY phases are strongly constrained by the EDM \cite{Ellis:2008zy,Nakai:2016atk,Cesarotti:2018huy}.
 In general SUSY models predict a large eEDM through one-loop level diagrams (see Fig. \ref{fig:electron_EDM_SUSY_one-loop}) \cite{Ellis:1982tk,Dugan:1984qf,Pospelov:2005pr}.
 This leads to